 An issue of access

 This is not a library problem, nor is it a bookstore problem, nor is it a University of Rochester problem.
 This is a commercial publishing problem, and one that affects all higher education institutions, including their students and faculty, their research output, and their grant funding.
+It is estimated that only 10% of academic titles are available for university libraries to purchase as digital copies for their students.

 These publishers do not allow Rochester or any other higher education institution to purchase an e-version of textbooks they publish: